Architecture Service Learning Program (Alberti Program)

 Susan Colangelo & Gina Martinez, ART 5080

-Community Arts & Social Practice: An Introduction draws from intersections of social work, arts, architecture and design, exploring how values, language and approaches are informed and success is measured and evaluated.
+Art/Architecture & Social Practice draws from intersections of social work, arts, architecture and design, exploring how values, language and approaches are informed and success is measured and evaluated.
 Semester: Spring.
 Prerequisite: None.
 Additional Info: Open to MFA and MSW students.
 3 credit course.

 Community Building, Building Community